-When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels faster than 30 mph (48 km/h), or for more than 30 seconds continuously, without stopping.
+When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels faster than 30 mph (48 km/h), 5 or for more than 30 seconds continuously, without stopping.

-Refer to "Freeing A Stuck Vehicle" in Section 6 of this manual for additional information.
+Refer to "Freeing A Stuck Vehicle" in "What To Do In Emergencies" for further information.